memo/ai-resources/README.md

 ## Foundation / Maths
 If you want to *understand the maths* of ML/SI/DL then these are crucial.
-If you don't want to understand the maths, but only want to understand the *concepts* then you could probably skip these and go straight to the ML courses.
+If you don't want to understand the maths, but only want to understand the *concepts* then you could probably skip these and go straight to the *introductory* ML courses.
 However, this is also where some of the fundamental terminology is defined (prior, conditional, expected value, derivative, vector, matrix etc).
 So it helps to at least know what these things mean.

 Instead of going through all of these now, you could just watch some of the basic lessons first to help you understand the fundamentals.
-And then come back to some of the more advanced lessons if and when you encounter them during your ML courses.
+And then come back to some of the more advanced lessons if and when you encounter them.
 E.g. it's quite probable that you'll never encounter a Hessian matrix, or require eigenvectors or calculate the determinant of a matrix by hand.
 And only if and when you do, then you could come back and watch the relevant lessons.
 You can also skip proofs if you're short on time, but they do help you understand better.
 Try not to be impatient.

 Khan is a superhero and will make you understand things you never knew you could.